NoroffFEU/development-platforms/src/content/docs/frameworks/Asp.netCore/AspNetCore-case-study.md

 Asp.net core provides a opinionated framework for creating web applications, it has built in security and helps developers follow best practices by making it easier to seperate conserns. which may help keep code decoupled, easier to test and change.
 It also comes with some built in functionality that improves the developer experience and code quality.

 - **Model binding:** automates the process of converting HTTP requests into .NET objects.
 It maps data from HTTP requests (including query strings, form values, route data, and JSON bodies) to action method parameters.
-Making it so you can use the properties you expect as paramaters in your controllers, instead of manually having to extract them from the request.
+Making it so you can use the properties you expect as parameters in your controllers, instead of manually having to extract them from the request.

-- It also provives model validation, making it simple to validate the request, and provide quick error messages if needed.
+- It also provides model validation, making it simple to validate the request, and provide quick error messages if needed.
 - **Supports dependency injection:** Provides an IOC container that you can register services with, and use to inject your dependency at runtime.
 Abstractions make it so you only need to register the service and its life time.
 Then you can add the service either by class constructor or method injection.
-- **Natively supports the MVC pattern:** Asp.net Core provides an opinionated way of using the mvc pattern, having predefined interfaces and classes to implement or inherit from to streamline the prossess.
+- **Natively supports the MVC pattern:** Asp.net Core provides an opinionated way of using the mvc pattern, having predefined interfaces and classes to implement or inherit from to streamline the process.
-- **Attribute routing:** You can create your routes directly on your action methods inside your  controllers making development prossess faster, and gives you an better overview of what action methods are coupled with what endpoints.
+- **Attribute routing:** You can create your routes directly on your action methods inside your  controllers making development process faster, and gives you an better overview of what action methods are coupled with what endpoints.

 ## Market Comparison

-Instead of having and extensive comparison how asp.net core compares to many of the popular frameworks like laravel, spring, django and express.
+Instead of having and extensive comparison how asp.net core compares to many of the popular frameworks like Laravel, Spring, Django and Express.js.
 I have decided to solely compare it to express.js since i expect that to be the most likely backend framework front end developers are familiar with.

 | Feature                | ASP.NET Core                                     | Express.js                                     |
 |------------------------|--------------------------------------------------|------------------------------------------------|